wellsinprice/Archived-Portfolio/README.md

-# Archived-Portfolio
+# Active Archived-Portfolio
- This repository is for archived data science projects to allow for newer, more relevant work to be displayed.
+ This repository is for archiving data science projects to allow for newer, more relevant work to be displayed while not limiting permissions.
  Feel free to browse and check back for updates.

  All files require anaconda, jupyter labs, and python3 fully downloaded and installed with the necessary packages